 Louisiana has been famous for its counties like Baton Rouge and New Orleans.
 It has a diverse culture, affordable cost of living, and various business opportunities thanks to the local production of agriculture, food, and petroleum.
 Although it has several advantages considering the cheapest gas prices, groceries, and home expenses, low-income people and families may have challenges affording their living expenses.
-Therefore, the federal agencies, the State of Louisiana, and local charity-based establishments offer a raft of programs and services for low incomes.
+Therefore, the federal agencies, the State of Louisiana, and local charity-based establishments offer a raft of programs and services such as financial assistance, housing assistance and dental assistance for low-income individuals.

 Financial and Cash Assistance